zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/PBC-API/PBC-Search.md

 Request

-Here we look for any exact matches of "chicken" on an "animal_bin" index for a bucked named "farm".
+Here we search for any animals that being with the string `pig`.
+We only want the first 100, and sort the values by a `name` field.

 ```bash
 RpbSearchQueryReq protoc decode: